pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 **Mathematical Description:**

 #### If `angleScaleDirection = "vertical"`:
-- then `hAngleScaleOrigin` is ignored, and the formula is the same as in [Option B][option_b] above.
+- then `hAngleScaleCenter` is ignored, and the formula is the same as in [Option B][option_b] above.

 #### If `angleScaleDirection = "radial"`: